 Indian Creek Recreation Area

 Due to current University guidelines, the facilities at ICRA will have reduced hours, reduced capacities, and limited setup options.
-Participants visiting the Lodge for events must wear masks and will be screened upon entry via a temperature check and a set of questions.

 Before requesting a reservation, be sure to review the new hours, capacities, and available setup configurations by viewing the files in the Download section of this page.

 Stone Mountain, GA 30083

 The Indian Creek Recreation Area was purchased by the university in 1938.
 Recreational Services took responsibility for the swimming pool in 1974 and for the rest of the 15.5 acres, including the tennis courts and Indian Creek Lodge in 1991.
 The Challenge Program ropes course was added in 1985.

 Located in DeKalb County, the property offers the Georgia State community a large swimming pool and snack bar (summer semester use only), lodge, picnic grounds, sand volleyball court and Challenge Program ropes course.

 Special features of the Indian Creek Recreation Area:

 - The lodge is well suited for approved Georgia State University group meetings and retreats.